torrens/cuckoo-report-parser/README.md

 A python project to help read Cuckoo Sandbox report files.

 Cuckoo report files can be very large and in my recent research I used the code in this repository to parse Cuckoo report files.
-I found that attempting to load the files into memory failed and I wasn't able to find a decent Python stream parser for JSON.
+I found that attempting to load the files into memory failed and I wasn't able to find a working Python stream parser.
-Instead, my strategy was to first index certain JSON blocks in the report files and then use those indexes to seek to specific file locations and then only read parts of the files into memory.
+Instead, my strategy was to first index certain JSON blocks in the report files and then use those indexes to seek to specific file locations within the file.
+This technique reduced the amount of memory required to read the files.

+While this technique is brittle as it uses a fixed string to index the report file, which may change over time, I did use it to successfully index and parse nearly 2000 Cuckoo report files.
+Previously, I couldn't find a solution to parse such large files.

 ## index-reports.py